MuhammadDanyal-QuantumObsessed/Quantum-Teleportation/README.md

 - **Fidelity** — a measure of how close the teleported state is to the original; 100% on the simulator, ~93% on real hardware in this run

 ## Future Improvements
-I will definitely extend this project tp
+I will definitely extend this project to:
-- Extend to multi-qubit / entangled-state teleportation across processor
+- Multi-qubit / entangled-state teleportation across processor

 ## License